 The Science of Sugar

-The simple truth about sweeteners is that they are all basically the same:
+The simple truth about sweeteners is that they are nutritionally equivalent:

 HFCS is similar in composition to sugar.